syedwaseemjan/Flample/README.md

 Functional tests are added for testing all the endpoints.
 I am using

-1. Nose
+1. Pytest
-2. Mock
-3. Factory boy
+2. Factory boy

 ## Development Environment